lbaehren/prometheus-sumo/documentation/Development.md

 #### Initialize the installation

-In order to initialize your pandora installation run the following from within the pandora directory:
+In order to initialize your pandora installation, run the following from the top-level directory of the {file:Rails Rails application}

     rake pandora:setup